ClimateCompatibleGrowth/GeoH2-data-prep/README.md

 Take the contents of the `Inputs_Spider` folder and copy them into your spider repository under `/prep` You can then move to this directory, activate your spider environment, and run the spider CLI.

+Make sure you edit the example `Country_config.yml` or `Country_config_hydro.yml` file and place it in the `/prep/configs` folder.

-Take the following command, replace the `Country` with the name of the country you are studying without spaces or periods, and paste it in your terminal:
+Take the following command, replace the `Country` with the name of the country you are studying without spaces or periods and add `_hydro` to the config file name if needed, and paste it in your terminal:

 `.../prep % gdal_rasterize data/Country.gpkg -burn 1 -tr 0.1 0.1 data/blank.tif && gdalwarp -t_srs EPSG:4088 data/blank.tif data/blank_proj.tif && spi --config=configs/Country_config.yml processed/Country_hex.geojson`

 This command must be issued for each country to be studied.
-You can "daisy chain" the commands for multiple countries together using the `&&` operator.
 This will produce a set of hexagon tiles for each country using the parameters in the config file.
 They will be saved in the folder `processed`.
 Copy this folder back to this repository under `Inputs_Spider\processed`.

+>[!NOTE]
+> The tif files saved in the `processed` file must be deleted before another run.

 ### 2.7 Combine Glaes and Spider results for GeoH2